 - Serve baked eggs with spinach and smoked salmon immediately, before egg yolks overcook in the residual heat.

-Other Festive Breakfast Ideas
+Other Festive Breakfast Recipes

 - Gluten-Free Zucchini Pancakes with Bacon and Eggs